benjaminharnett/edi850_export_for_magento/README.md

 make install
 ```

+## Step 2.
-2. You can now run create850s.pl from the commandline, with the following options:
+You can now run create850s.pl from the commandline, with the following options:

 ```
 --host=[your database host, often localhost]